-Our last, long hike in the Brandnertal was in the year 2000.
-We then rediscovered the wonders of what might have been our favorite hike, to Gemslücke (Gemsluggen, or alternative spellings) on the very border between Austria and Switzerland.
+Our last, long hike in the Brandnertal (Brand valley) was in the year 2000, after having skipped just one summer, the year we went to Argentina.
+We then rediscovered the wonders of what might have been our favorite hike, to Gemslücke (Gemsluggen, or alternative spellings in Swiss German) on the very border between Austria and Switzerland.

 We, Mother, sister Gun and I, were pretty tired when we got back to the tourist hotel in Kvikkjokk and the first thing we could think of was a bath.
-Then a good meal, since we had not had anything really to eat that last day except cloudberries and some bread we cooked over an open fire that in Swedish is called pinnbröd.
-We had run out of food, but amazingly enough Mother had some flour and some salt.
-The third ingredient is water, and you put the dough on a stick..
+Then a good meal, since we had not had anything really to eat that last two days except cloud-berries and some bread we cooked over an open fire that in Swedish is called pinnbröd.
+We had run out of food (vacuum-packed food in those days), but amazingly enough Mother had some flour and some salt in reserve.
+The third ingredient is water, and you put the dough on a stick, so pinnbröd

 Back to 2002.
-Since there was no caretaker we had to make sure everything was neat and clean before we left (be it by helicopter or on foot) and that there was water in the kitchen.
+Since there was no caretaker we had to make sure everything was neat and clean before we left the house (be it by helicopter or on foot) and that there was water in the kitchen.
 I know I swept the floor quite carefully before we left, and John went to the pump to fill the bucket of water.
 If you saw someone else sweeping the floor you could wipe off all the tables, for instance.
 Communism prevailed.

-There were of course other walks as well, Amatschonjoch, Sarotlahütte and several others, where you started out from the valley.
+There were of course other walks as well, Amatschonjoch, Sarotlahütte, and several others, where you started out from the valley.